fluencelabs/nox/docs/guides/kickstart.md

 Now that we have a working hello world, it's time to adapt it to be used with Fluence.

-## Creating a Fluence hello world backend
+## Creating a Fluence Hello World backend
 For a backend to be compatible with Fluence network, it should [follow a few conventions](miner.md#wasm-program-conventions), so Fluence knows how to call your code correctly.
 To reduce boilerplate and make it easier, we developed a Fluence Rust SDK.
 Let's see how to use it.

 ### Adding Fluence as a dependency